ga4gh/va-spec/schema/va-spec/core-im/def/DataSet.rst

 **Computational Definition**

-InformationEntities are abstract (non-physical) entities that are about something (i.e. they carry  information about things in the real world).
+A collection of related data items or records that are organized together in a common format or structure, to enable their computational manipulation as a unit.

     **Information Model**

-Some InformationEntity attributes are inherited from :ref:`gks.core:Entity`.
+Some DataSet attributes are inherited from :ref:`InformationEntity`.

     .. list-table::
        :class: clean-wrap